diodiogod/TTS-Audio-Suite/docs/INLINE_EDIT_TAGS_USER_GUIDE.md

 **Recommendation:** Start with 1 iteration, only increase to 2 if needed.
 Avoid 3+ unless you're willing to accept voice changes.

-**🔬 Planned Feature:** A voice restoration pass using ChatterBox Voice Changer will be added to restore original voice resemblance after editing (not yet implemented).
+**✅ Voice Restoration Available:** Use the `<restore>` tag to restore original voice resemblance after editing.
+See the Voice Restoration Tags section above for details.

 ### 2. Combine Tags Efficiently